MikeyBurkman/fhclogs/README.md

 (These IDs are what you would normally use when calling `fhc app logs --app=XXXXX`.)

 The `envs` array contains the names of the environments for your application.

+The `pipeTo` string is optional, and is not supported on Windows.
+The output from log files will be piped to this command.

 ### Installing and Initializing `fhc`
 1. You must install `fhc` from npm first: